 PWM is started by first setting PW1RUN to "1", and then by setting PWM0RUN to "1".
-When the RUN bit becomes 1, PWC begins counting, the output flip-flop is simultaneously set to "1", and a High level is output from the PWM1OUT pin (PWM3OUT pin).
+When the RUN bit becomes 1, PWC begins counting, the output flip-flop is simultaneously set to "1".
 PWC continues to count upward.
-When its value matches the contents of PWR01 (PWR23), a PWINT1 (PWINT3) interrupt request is generated, the output flip-flop is reset to "0", and a Low level is output from the PWM1OUT pin).
+When its value matches the contents of PWR01 (PWR23), a PWINT1 (PWINT3) interrupt request is generated, the output flip-flop is reset to "0", and a Low level is output from the PWM1OUT pin (PWM3OUT pin).
 If PWC overflows, the output flip-flop is set to "1", and the PWM1OUT pin (PWM3OUT pin) outputs a High level.
 Also, the value of PWCY is loaded into PWC.
 Thereafter, until the RUN bit is reset to "0", this operation will repeat and the duty controlled waveform will be output from the PWM1OUT pin (PWM3OUT pin).
-When the RUN bit is reset to "0", the PWM1OUT pin (PWM3OUT pin).
+When the RUN bit is reset to "0", a High level is output to the PWM1OUT pin.